bogaudio/BogaudioModules/README.md

   - CV-controlled stereo panners; expects +/-5 volt CV; CV is attenuverted by the corresponding knob when in use.
   - Stereo outputs; if only one is patched, the output mix is mono.
   - Performance mutes (buttons) per channel.
+  - Right-click a mute buttons solos that channel (un-mutes that channel and temporarily mutes all others).
+Right or left click will un-solo, restoring the old state.
+Multiple channels can be "soloed" at once.
   - Fader handles contain lights indicating the signal level out of that channel or the entire mix.
   - Output saturates (soft clips) to +/-12 volts, where the clipping effect becomes noticeable above +/-10 volts.